-King of Boredom on the Prarie: Amateur Architectural Criticism of Madison, WI
+King of Boredom on the Prairie: An Amateur Architectural Criticism of Madison, WI

-Of course there are plenty of more eye-catching, attractive buildings too.
-Madison is rich in elegant turn-of-the-20th-century homes, many built with the tan bricks, in a square Midwestern style that comes off as both homey and a little bleak.
-One imagines comfortable yet disciplined lives being lived there.
-The present-day phenomenon I witnessed of local residents going for runs in the dark on icy sidewalks on a cold winter night, well-prepared with safety lights and cold weather athletic gear, seems to fit.
+Of course there are more eye-catching, conspicuously attractive buildings too.
+Madison is rich in spacious turn-of-the-20th-century homes, many built with the tan bricks, in a square Midwestern style that's proud, homey and a little bleak.
+One pictures comfortable yet disciplined lives being lived there.
+The present-day phenomenon I witnessed of local residents running for exercise in the dark of night on icy sidewalks during winter, well-prepared with safety lights and thermal athletic clothes, seems to fit.

 Comments